SimonCieslar/Digital-electronics-1/Labs/07-ffs/README.md

    | ![rising](Images/eq_uparrow.png) | 0 | 1 | 1 | No change |
    | ![rising](Images/eq_uparrow.png) | 1 | 0 | 1 | Invert |
    | ![rising](Images/eq_uparrow.png) | 1 | 1 | 0 | Invert |

-## Lab assignment

-1. Preparation tasks (done before the lab at home).
-Submit:
-    * Characteristic equations and completed tables for D, JK, T flip-flops.

-2. D latch.
-Submit:
+## 2. D latch

-    * VHDL code listing of the process `p_d_latch` with syntax highlighting,
+### 2.1.
+VHDL code listing of the process `p_d_latch` with syntax highlighting

-    * Listing of VHDL reset and stimulus processes from the testbench `tb_d_latch.vhd` file with syntax highlighting and asserts,
+### 2.2.
+Listing of VHDL reset and stimulus processes from the testbench `tb_d_latch.vhd` file with syntax highlighting and asserts

-    * Screenshot with simulated time waveforms; always display all inputs and outputs.
-The full functionality of the entity must be verified.
+### 2.3.
+Screenshot with simulated time waveforms; always display all inputs and outputs.
+The full functionality of the entity must be verified

-3. Flip-flops.
-Submit:
-    * VHDL code listing of the processes `p_d_ff_arst`, `p_d_ff_rst`, `p_jk_ff_rst`, `p_t_ff_rst` with syntax highlighting,
-    * Listing of VHDL clock, reset and stimulus processes from the testbench files with syntax highlighting and asserts,
-    * Screenshot with simulated time waveforms; always display all inputs and outputs.
-The full functionality of the entities must be verified.

-4. Shift register.
-Submit:
-    * Image of the shift register schematic.
-The image can be drawn on a computer or by hand.
-Name all inputs, outputs, components and internal signals.